jpetazzo/intro-to-docker/slides/Advanced_Dockerfiles.md

 ## `ADD`, `COPY`, and the build cache

+* Before creating a new layer, Docker checks its build cache.

-* For most Dockerfiles instructions, Docker only checks if the line in the Dockerfile has changed.
+* For most Dockerfile instructions, Docker only looks at the `Dockerfile` content to do the cache lookup.

-* For `ADD` and `COPY`, Docker also checks if the files to be added to the container have been changed.
+* For `ADD` and `COPY` instructions, Docker also checks if the files to be added to the container have been changed.

-* `ADD` always need to download the remote file before it can check if it has been changed.
-(It cannot use, e.g., ETags or If-Modified-Since headers.)
+* `ADD` always needs to download the remote file before it can check if it has been changed.

+  (It cannot use,
+  e.g., ETags or If-Modified-Since headers.)

 ---